01MI/Convert_and_send_pdf_files_to_Goodnotes_email/README.md

 3. You can decide to only send already converted PDFs files using the argument "-send-only".
    This following command will look for any PDFs files in the current directory and subdirectories.\
-   It will extract files from zips to look for PDFs files.
+   It will extract files from s to look for PDFs files.
    ```bash
    python3 main.py -send-only
    ```